yiruchen4/Chen2026/SocialDoorInstructions/readme.md

 </p>

-You can have two separate inputs soldered on T1 & T2 (left) or a single input from other devices connected by audio cable (right).
+You can have two separate inputs soldered on T1 & T2 (left) or a single input from other devices received by audio jack connector (right).
 <p float="left">
   <img src="https://github.com/user-attachments/assets/bffb9aeb-14b0-4a23-81f3-94ca9b860f31" width="45%" />
   <img src="https://github.com/user-attachments/assets/95413b56-a388-4163-824b-4a7e9836ad74" width="45%" />